Veetaha/query-builder-website/README.md

 ### `'Cannot instantiate cyclic dependency!
 ErrorHandler ("[ERROR ->]")'`

-Use angular `Injector` in order to get dependencies in your custom `ErrorHandler`.
+Use angular `Injector` in order to get dependencies into your custom `ErrorHandler`.
 See [this article](https://medium.com/@amcdnl/global-error-handling-with-angular2-6b992bdfb59c)
 for details.